Manhattan

 • Congenital nevi – About 1-3% of all babies have one or more of these types of moles at birth.

-• Compound moles, which are slightly raised, range in color from tan to dark brown and involve pigment-producing cells (melanocytes) in both the upper and lower layers of the skin (epidermis and dermis).
+• Compound moles: these are slightly raised, range in color from tan to dark brown and involve pigment-producing cells (melanocytes) in both the upper and lower layers of the skin (epidermis and dermis).

-• Dermal moles, which range from flesh-color to brown, are elevated, most common on the upper body, and may contain hairs.
+• Intradermal moles: These range from flesh-color to brown, are elevated, most common on the upper body, and may contain hairs.

-• Sebaceous moles, which are produced by over-active oil glands and are yellow and rough-textured.
+• Sebaceous moles: These are produced by overactive oil glands and are yellow and rough-textured.

-• Blue moles, which are slightly raised, colored by pigment deep within the skin, and most common on the head, neck, and arms of women.
+• Blue moles: These are slightly raised, colored by pigment deep within the skin, and most common on the head, neck, and arms of women.
+They have a dark bluish appearance.

 Moles Suspicious For Cancer